 Our coaching staff firmly believes that continued success cannot be achieved without discipline and sacrifice and our coaching philosophy reflects that sentiment.
 At Royal High we treat soccer as an extension of the classroom and use our craft as docents to cultivate moral character alongside athletic competitiveness.

-Both the coaching staff and players at Royal devote a considerable amount of time into "the beautiful game" in an attempt to maintain this program's legacy and winning tradition.
+Both the coaching staff and players at Royal devote many, many hours into "the beautiful game" in an attempt to maintain this program's legacy and winning tradition.
 We require that our athletes be good students and demand that they display good citizenship both on and off the field.
 It is also the philosophy of our entire coaching staff to promote sportsmanship in a respectful and safe environment in our constant effort to "pursue victory with honor" as mandated by our governing body: the California Interscholastic Federation (CIF).